atom and molecule

 Let’s kick off your radiation therapy physics concepts reviews!

 These reviews are designed to help you strengthen your understanding, one concept at a time, so you can feel more confident in your studies and clinical practice.
+Let's go!

 What is matter?

-If we keep breaking things down smaller and smaller, we eventually reach the atom, the smallest unit of matter that still behaves the way we expect.
-For example, gold atoms give gold its yellow color, and oxygen atoms are what make the air we breathe support life.
+The atom is the smallest unit of matter that still behaves the way we expect.
+For example, gold atoms will still be yellow, and oxygen atoms are what make the air we breathe support life.
 But once we go smaller than the atom, into particles like protons, neutrons, and electrons, things start behaving very differently from the world we see around us.
+If you break apart a gold atom, it is no longer gold.

 Going deeper: